Gregorek85/wv_store/README.md

 cd backend
 python manage.py startapp YOURAPP_NAME
 ```
-then add your app in settings.py under backend
+then add your app in settings.py under backend and urls.py
 ## Now check if it is workin:

 #### Build docker